Health Insurance in Saskatchewan: Costs, Coverage & Best Plans (2026)

 Home care

-EVERYONE: 100% coverage of assessment/case management, home nursing, and physical/occupational therapy
+* EVERYONE: 100% coverage of case management/assessment, home nursing, and physical/occupational therapy

 Extended health

-Coverage for prosthetics, orthotics, respiratory equipment, home oxygen, and special benefits programs as needed (Saskatchewan Aids to Independent Living)
+* EVERYONE referred by an authorized health care professional by reason of physical disability: coverage for prosthetics, orthotics, respiratory equipment, home oxygen and special benefits programs as needed (Saskatchewan Aids to Independent Living)

 The province also offers the following health benefits for Saskatchewan residents in low-income households: